mmistakes/minimal-mistakes/_posts/2023-12-22-NCDP-LLM-AGI.md

 | Motor Control         | Motor neurons                       | Approx. 500,000                     |
 | Autonomic Functions   | Neurons in the autonomic system     | Estimated several hundred thousand |
 | Pain and Temperature  | Nociceptors and thermoreceptors     | Estimated several hundred thousand |

-# 3.3 AGI - DRAFT

-This is making me think about, you know, artificial versus natural.
-Could we compare a little bit artificial intelligence to like a car versus leopard or an eagle, right?
-If we try to make a comparison that artificial general intelligence is similar to, let's say, the speed of running down a track, then the car will never be a leopard.
-It'll never be as complicated, etc. But in terms of useful work to go down a track, the car always beats the leopard.
-Similarly, the airplane jet always beats the the eagle.
-So, in that sense, the artifice and the brutality of the artificial technology that we build simplifies the rules of the game such that it can perform an action much more efficiently.
-We organize material and physics in a way that it achieves, whether it's driving down a line or whether it's flying across the air, much faster.
-But it makes me wonder, is artificial intelligence, artificial general intelligence, similarly, can it also be narrowly defined as moving into a certain dimension, like going from point A to point B, except that it's around for the dimension of cognition, which kind of asks fundamental question about what is cognition?
-Because the key word here is general, right?
-Is general cognition something that fundamentally could be brought down to just a few dimensions?
-Because it sounds to me like, by definition, general artificial intelligence is always going to be that which goes into high dimension.
-So, any form of artificial intelligence, by definition, would be bounded by the dimension that it supports.
-A bit like, okay, the car can go faster than the leopard, but it cannot climb a tree, right?
-And no matter how advanced we make the machine, there's always going to be something about the leopard that it can do that the car cannot do.
-And in the same way, it's very unlikely, maybe even mathematically, I hope, or something like this, like it could be proven that you'll never have artificial general intelligence by the same argument.
-Is there something to that or am I just not making sense?